Eeelis/gyrum_2/README.md

 # gyrum_2
 Gyrum is an experimental, gamified sequencer, inspired by Wintergatan's Marble Machine.
-In Gyrum, sequences of music can be created by manipulating the movement of simulated marbles, allowing for the creation of visually striking generative music.
+In Gyrum, sequences of music can be created by manipulating the movement of simulated marbles, allowing for the creation of visually striking non-linear music.

-Check out [this video](https://youtu.be/v93mz2DMiWc) showcasing the program!
+Check out [this video](https://youtu.be/dUJVmCDEyIA) showcasing the program!

 <br>